MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Multi-Fidelity Optimization

 After that, the overall correlation score is defined as the weighted sum of all source task scores, i.e., $\tau(Q_{\delta}, Q)=\sum_i w_i\tau_i(Q_{\delta}, Q)$.

 \textbf{Greedy solution}.
-We observe that Problem~\ref{equ:partition_problem} has transformed into a combinatorial optimization problem with a well-defined expression.
-To approximate its solution, we propose a greedy algorithm that starts with an empty set and iteratively adds the query that maximizes the correlation score, until the average cost of the queries in $Q_{\delta}$ exceeds $\delta$ fraction of the full query set.
-Algorithm~\ref{alg:greedy_solution} presents the pseudo code of the greedy algorithm.
+We observe that Problem~\ref{equ:partition_problem} has transformed into a combinatorial optimization problem.
+We solve it approximately with a greedy algorithm.
+It starts with an empty set and iteratively adds the query that maximizes the correlation score, until the average cost of $Q_{\delta}$ exceeds $\delta$ fraction of the full query set.
+Algorithm~\ref{alg:greedy_solution} presents the pseudocode of the algorithm.